-The Higgs boson is an exquisitely sensitive barometer for new physics, with any deviation in its properties providing a smoking gun indication of new physics.
-(MN: Actually, the quantities constrained by gauge symmetry is, but for the case of Higgs boson, such constraints does not exist at low energy side.
-We can say the Higgs sector is not yet constrained and we can have new physics there.
-Is this what you mean by "exquisitely"?)
+The Higgs boson is an exquisitely sensitive barometer for new physics, with any deviation in its properties from the Standard Model prediction providing a smoking gun indication of new physics.
 If new physics enters at or above the weak scale, these deviations can be systematically captured in effective field theory extensions of the Standard Model that encode the energy scale of new physics.
-In this section we interpret the EFT projections of section 12 in terms of motivated scenarios for new physics, translating ILC precision into qualitative lessons about the nature of the Higgs boson, its potential, and its coupling to other Standard Model particles.
-(MN: So precision test of the SM comes before this section....)
-We further explore the broad lessons that may be extracted from potential Higgs coupling deviations in different EFT frameworks, including tests of the bedrock principles of quantum field theory via positivity constraints and the implications of deviations that are poorly fit by SMEFT.
+In this section we interpret the SMEFT projections of section 12 in terms of motivated scenarios for new physics, translating ILC precision into qualitative lessons about the nature of the Higgs boson, its potential, and its coupling to other Standard Model particles.